Uu Kodathara? Ulikki Padathara?: Plot

-The film begins in a heritage palace Gandharva Mahal belongs to the royal dynasty Rudramaneni for centuries.
-As of today, Rayudu is its heir who has lost his splendor and resides in the outhouse with his wife and two daughters Visalakshi & Jagadhamba.
+The film begins in a heritage palace, Gandharva Mahal, which has belonged to the royal dynasty Rudramaneni for centuries.
+As of today, Rayudu is its heir who has lost his splendor and resides in the outhouse with his wife and two daughters, Visalakshi and Jagadamba.
 He allows the palace in different portions for people of various mindsets on rent to make ends meet.
 In which some willies misuse the generosity of Rayudu and power over him.
-At that point, Manoj an energetic guy lands on the premises and joins as a tenant where he spots old insane beggar Amurtha Valli wandering in the surroundings.
-Currently, he terror-stricken the sly with a fake horror play and aligns them.
-Meanwhile, Rayudu fixes a fine alliance for Visalakshi and decides to bestow the palace as a dowry.
-Plus, he requests the tenants to vacate which they deny but Manoj tactically restores it.
+At that point, Manoj, an energetic man, lands on the premises and joins as a tenant, where he spots old insane beggar Amurtha Valli wandering in the surroundings.
+He terror-stricken the sly with a fake horror play and aligns them.
+Rayudu fixes a prosperous alliance for Visalakshi and bestows the palace as a dowry.
+He requests the tenants to vacate, which they deny, but Manoj tactically restores it.
 Parallelly, he always squabbles with Jagadhamba, and in time, they crush.
-Suddenly, one night, aghast Manoj grounds Rayudu with a bloodied nose and claims that a supernatural power batter and warns him never letting the palace.
-Then Rayudu states it may be his father Rudramaneni Narsimha Rayudu and spins rearward.
+Suddenly, one night, aghast Manoj grounds Rayudu with a bloodied nose and claims that a supernatural power batter and warns him never to leave the palace.
+Rayudu states it may be his father, Rudramaneni Narasimha Rayudu, and spins rearward.

-A long time ago, Rudramaneni Narsimha Rayudu is an arbiter who is esteemed as a deity.
-In his reign, that terrain is eternal from four sides.
-He adores the Gandharva Mahal and dotes on his sibling Jagadhamba.
-Based on his father’s promise, Narsimha Rayudu knits Jagadhamba with malice Phanindra Bhupati being unbeknownst.
-Soon after, Bhupati ruses, by discomfit himself as down and out.
-Annoyed Narsimha Rayudu gives half of what he owns including the Gandharva Mahal to his sister and walks out of the house.
+A long time ago, Rudramaneni Narasimha Rayudu was an arbiter whom the terrain adores as a deity, and it is eternal from four sides in his reign.
+He loves the Gandharva Mahal and dotes on his sibling Jagadhamba.
+Based on his father's promise, Narsimha Rayudu knits Jagadhamba with malice, Phanindra Bhupati being unbeknownst.
+Soon after, Bhupati ruses by discomfiting himself as down and out.
+Annoyed, Narsimha Rayudu gives half of what he owns, including the Gandharva Mahal, to his sister and leaves the house.
 He also gifts a one-fourth to his true blue Seshayya.
-Later, it turns out Bhupati lusts on his sweetheart Amrutha whom he aspires to be his spouse.
+Bhupati lusts on his sweetheart Amrutha, whom he aspires to be his spouse.
 However, she refuses it as Bhupati is already in wedlock.
-Therefore, the vicious Bhupati slays Jagadhamba and makes it a suicide.
-Only a week after, he attempts to splice Amurtha in the Gandharva Mahal.
-Being cognizant of it, Narasimha Rayudu flares up on Bhupati when Seshayya dies in combat.
-Moreover, Narasimha Rayudu is backstabbed when he slaughters Bhupati.
-Before leaving his breath, Narasimha Rayudu warns Gandharva Mahal belongs to him and nobody can dare to touch it.
-Devastated Amrutha, blames herself for the deed and transformed into a beggar.
+The vicious Bhupati then slays Jagadhamba and makes it a suicide.
+He attempts to splice Amurtha only a week later in the Gandharva Mahal.
+Recognizing it, Narasimha Rayudu flares up on Bhupati when Seshayya dies in combat, and Bhupati backstabs Narasimha Rayudu, and he, too, slaughters him.
+Before leaving his breath, Narasimha Rayudu warns that Gandharva Mahal belongs to him and nobody can dare to touch it.
+Devastated, Amrutha blames herself for the deed and transforms into a beggar.